kylecoberly/docker-server-practice/README.md

 # Then, whenenver you run this container, run `npm start`
 ```

-In Dockerese, this looks like this:
+In "Dockerese", this looks like this:

 ```docker
 FROM node:12